West Virginia: Musical innovation

 The West Virginia Cultural Center in Charleston is home to the West Virginia Department of Arts, Culture and History, which helps underwrite and coordinate a large number of musical activities.
 The center is also home to Mountain Stage, an internationally broadcast live-performance music radio program established in 1983 which is carried by many affiliates of National Public Radio.
 The program also travels to other venues in the state such as the West Virginia University Creative Arts Center in Morgantown.

 The center hosts concerts sponsored by the Friends of Old Time Music and Dance, which brings an assortment of acoustic roots music to West Virginians.
 The center also hosts the West Virginia Dance Festival, which features classical and modern dance.

+Every year, Camp Washington Carver in Clifftop, Fayette County, WV, hosts a five-day mountaintop gathering of traditional string band musicians with contests, concerts, workshops, square dances, camping and vendors.
+The event attracts 3,000 fans of old time Appalachian music, a precursor to bluegrass.

 Huntington's historic Keith-Albee Theatre, built by brothers A.B. and S.J.
 Hyman, was originally opened to the public on May 7, 1928, and hosts a variety of performing arts and music attractions.
 The theatre was eventually gifted to Marshall University and is currently going through renovation to restore it to its original splendor.

 Every summer Elkins hosts the Augusta Heritage Festival, which brings folk musicians from around the world.
 The town of Glenville has long been home to the annual West Virginia State Folk Festival.

 The Mountaineer Opera House in Milton hosts a variety of musical acts.

 John Denver's hit song "Take Me Home, Country Roads" describes the experience of driving through West Virginia.
 The song mentions the Shenandoah River and the Blue Ridge Mountains, both features traversing the easternmost extremity of the state's "eastern panhandle", in Jefferson County.
 On March 8, 2014, West Virginia Governor Earl Ray Tomblin signed House Concurrent Resolution 40 naming "Take Me Home, Country Roads" the fourth official state song of West Virginia.

 Symphony Sunday is an annual event hosted by the West Virginia Symphony Orchestra held in June.
 It is a day full of music by community groups, food, and family fun, culminating in a free performance by the West Virginia Symphony Orchestra with a fireworks display following.
 The event began in 1982 and is held on the front lawn of the University of Charleston.

 The Daily Mail Kanawha County Majorette and Band Festival is West Virginia's longest-running music festival.
 It is for the eight public high schools in Kanawha County.
 The festival began in 1947.
 It is held at the University of Charleston Stadium at Laidley Field in downtown Charleston.